State native forestry business

 We also work in partnership with industry, community and other government stakeholders to ensure the responsible management and efficient supply of forest products for the benefit of all Queenslanders.

 To purchase state-owned timber or other forest products a permit is required under the Forestry Act.
 Permits include conditions to satisfy legislation including safety and environmental requirements.
-Read more about the sale of state-owned timber and other forest products.
+Read more about the sale of state-owned timber and other forest products and find out about the quantities of state-owned native timber removals.

 Forest Products’ management practices for the supply of native forest timber and other forest products to industry